 A conglomerate can be defined as a company or corporation that is made up of different businesses that operate in various industries or sectors that are often unrelated.
-Thus a single conglomerate holds a stake in these various smaller companies that choose to conduct or manage their business separately.
-It is predominantly done so to avoid the risk of being in a single market and thereby take advantage of diversification.
+Thus it holds a stake in these various smaller companies that choose to conduct or manage their business separately and is predominantly done so to avoid the risk of being in a single market and thereby take advantage of diversification.

 The above image is an example of a conglomerate – ITC Ltd (based in India).
 It has various unrelated business divisions including FMCG, Hotels, Paper & Packaging, Agribusiness etc.

 Top 4 Examples of Conglomerates

 Example #1 – Inorganic growth-Acquisition

 The term inorganic growth refers to expansion by a corporation by taking over other companies.
 A well-known name that comes to our mind when we think of a major conglomerate is Berkshire Hathway, which is run by Warren Buffet.